 As with every pregnancy symptom, morning sickness eventually ends, I promise!
-For many moms, morning sickness starts to lessen at the end of the first trimester, or around week 122.
-Since pregnancy is different for every woman, it could end earlier or later.
+For many moms, morning sickness starts to lessen at the end of the first trimester, or around week 12.2 Since pregnancy differs for every woman, it could end earlier or later.

 The good news, though, is that for many women, the second trimester tends to provide a bit of relief from morning sickness and many tougher parts of pregnancy.
 You can look forward to hopefully not feeling as tired or sick as during the first trimester and not struggling with a heavy belly and pregnancy fatigue typical of the third trimester.